matikka96/todolist/README.md

-# WWW-applications – week 10
+# TODO list APP

+Made originally as an assigment for university course "www-programming".

 This is a basic CRUD todo app.
 Account creation process has been introduced using Google authentication.

 ## How it has been made?
 ### Front-end
-Vuejs has been used for reactive list rendering and materializecss for the overall styling.
-Data is requested from the server using axios module, which is AJAX compatible.
+Vue.js has been used for reactive list rendering and materializecss for the overall styling.
+Data is requested from the server using axios package, which is AJAX compatible.

 ### Back-end
-Server is running on node with the help of expressjs.
+Server is running on node with the help of express.js.
 Mongodb is used as a database, with use of mongoose package.
-Google account authentication is running on passportjs package.
+Google account authentication is running on passport.js package.
 ![Screenshot](https://github.com/matikka96/todolist-vko10/blob/master/screenshot.png?raw=true)

 ## Configuration
-All the configuration is done in *./config/keys.js* This is how the file looks like:
+All the configuration is done in `/config/keysTemplate.js` This is how the file looks like:
 ```
 module.exports = {
 	google: {